How To Conduct A Home Water Audit: Finding And Fixing Leaks

 Gather Necessary Tools

-Equip yourself with a few basic tools for the audit, including a water meter key, dye tablets or food colouring for toilet leak tests, a notebook for recording findings, and a stopwatch for flow rate measurements.
+Equip yourself with tools such as a water meter key, dye tablets, a notebook, and a stopwatch for flow rate checks.

 Understand Your Water Bill